Finistere/antidote/README.rst

     - :code:`@inject` lets you override any injections by passing explicitly the arguments.
     - Override locally in a test any dependency.
     - When encountering issues you can retrieve the full dependency tree, nicely formatted, with :code:`world.debug`.
-- Fast, with compiled version (Cython)
+- Fast\*
     - fastest :code:`@inject` in Python (see benchmarks further down)
     - testing utilities are also tuned to ensure that even with full isolation it stays fast.
     - benchmarks:
       `comparison <https://github.com/Finistere/antidote/blob/master/comparison.ipynb>`_,
       `injection <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_,
       `test utilities <https://github.com/Finistere/antidote/blob/master/benchmark_test_utils.ipynb>`_

+*\*with the compiled version, in Cython.
+Pre-built wheels for Linux.
+See further down for more details.*

 .. image:: docs/_static/img/comparison_benchmark.png
     :alt: Comparison benchmark image